amr-abdelhamid/refbook/manuscript/intro.md

 Technical teams had the attitude that refactoring was “none of the managers’ business”.
 Also, they did not spend any effort to involve busy managers and get their support.
 This attitude created a counter effect from managers towards refactoring.
 The refactoring effort was viewed by senior managers as a non-value adding activity and was only allowed due to pressure from the development teams.
 Once the planned time for refactoring elapsed, management became more and more resistant to spending any more effort on refactoring.

 {icon=bookmark}
-G> *Managers will not sponsor something they cannot track or control.*
+G> *Managers will not sponsor an activity they cannot track or control.*

 #### 4. The Technical Glut Trap {#thetrab}